waikato-datamining/image-dataset-converter/plugins/metadata.md

                         case of 'contains' and 'matches' the supplied value represents the substring to find/regexp to search with (default: eq)
+  -v VALUE, --value VALUE
-  -a {keep,discard}, --action {keep,discard}
+                        The value to use in the comparison (default: None) -a {keep,discard}, --action {keep,discard}
                         How to react when a keyword is encountered (default: keep)